luo-jingw/CodeAtlas/README.md

 **Core principle**: Auxiliary tool, not infrastructure.
 Index can be rebuilt from source at any time.
 Does not participate in build, version control, or testing.

+**Best used with grep**: CodeAtlas and grep are complementary tools.
+Use CodeAtlas for structural queries (dependencies, symbol relationships, module boundaries) and grep for text patterns (error messages, string literals, TODOs).
+Together they provide both semantic understanding and raw search capability.

 ## Installation

 ```bash